xcodersun/eywa/README.md

 **Project Eywa** is essentially a connection manager that keeps track of connected devices.
 But more than just connecting devices, it is also capable of sending control commands to them, collecting data from them, and in the end, providing query interfaces that can be used for data visualization.

-Eywa lets the teams of embedded system developers to forget about reinventing the backend services and provides a commonly used protocol, websocket, to make real-time communication easily achievable.
+Eywa lets the teams of embedded system developers forget about reinventing the backend services and provides a commonly used protocol, websocket, to make real-time communication easily achievable.

 Why is it useful?
 -----------------